perki/pryv-bridge-thryve/README.md

 - Find a robust synchronisation schema.

   We cannot use the latest timestamp to synchronize.
 So we might want to synchronize each source based on the latest timestamp for each of them.
 I origianlly planned to used the local DB to do this, but it will be more efficient to store these synchro informations on the streams client datas.

-- Create a route to listen to Thryve notifications

 - Handle paired code 1401 & 1402 for Latitude / Longitude